FuchsiaOS/FuchsiaOS-docs-zh_CN/development/monitoring/fidlcat/README.md

  want to monitor real time components).

-## Running without the fx tool
+## Troubleshooting

+If you have problems running `ffx debug fidl`, see the [troubleshooting guide for zxdb](/docs/development/debugger/running.md),

-Note that fidlcat needs two sources of information to work:
+The `fidlcat` tool needs two sources of information to work.
+If either are missing, you will not be able to decode fidl messages:

  * First, it needs the symbols for the executable.
 In practice, if you are running in-tree, the symbols should be provided to fidlcat automatically.